 It’s been said that danger lurks around every corner.
 This is never more true than on the road.
 Crashes can, and do, occur on any street, regardless of location, condition and speed limit.
 But not all roads are created equal.
 While some may have danger around the corner, others have danger all around.
+All this danger can make for some hair-raising drives.

 Million Dollar Highway, Colorado